GallowayLabMIT/protocols/docs/protocols/tc/virus/viral_titer.rst

 constructs or batches of virus.

 Below, the protocol describes transduction with a serial dilution of virus and a flow cytometry readout, then how to use the flow cytometry data to compute viral titer.
+Note that expression can be detected easily if one or more of the cargoes is fluorescent, or via staining for non-fluorescent payloads.

 Transduction with a serial dilution of virus
 ---------------------------------------------